DS12/haskell-class/tutorials/chapter1.md

 ### Task (3c): Repeat the odd numbers in a List

 Use the bind operator and a lambda to repeat the odd numbers in a List.
 So the list `[1..10]` should generate the list `[1,1,2,3,3,4,5,5,6,7,7,8,9,9,10]`

-### (3c):

-It turns out the pattern of chaining operations is quite useful and is used for lots of different things in Haskell.

 The examples above use things called monads, which are like computation builders.
 The common theme is that the monad chains operations in some specific, useful way.
 In the list comprehension, the operations are chained such that if an operation returns a list, then the following operations are performed on every item in the list.

 ### Task (3c): Functional IO